bennettslin/yearlings_bobtail_app/AUDIO_FIX.md

 * Figure out best GA.
     * Clarify logPlayer and logState labels?

-* Things to check:
-    * How does Spotify handle navigating through songs while playing?

 * Audio manager API
     * Each player passes ref to audio manager for pausing and playing.
     * Expose handlers.